dikortis/LetsTalkETC/Episodes/Episode_15.md

-before most other people and so they're that much more productive they could provide that much more value and that's how they become successful so it's it correct to say that there's lots of companies either openly or secretly using Haskell to to great effect can you can you name some of those or they will not want to reveal that
+before most other people and so they're that much more productive they could provide that much more value and that's how they become successful so it correct to say that there's lots of companies either openly or secretly using Haskell to great effect can you name some of those or they will not want to reveal that